Fundamental limit on the heralded single photons' spectral brightness: Introduction

-The third, less commonly measured figure of merit, the PP, quantifies the likelihood of having correlated single photons in the heralding and heralded channels and is given by the product of the heralding probabilities of each photon within a pair.
-This PP indicates the percentages of noise photons, where the noise photons can be single photons due to uncorrelated emissions, correlatively emitted single photons that lose their counterparts in a medium, or laser leakages, etc. When the PP of a biphoton source approaches 1, the percentages of noise photons in the heralding and heralded channels approach 0, i.e., the source is very close to an ideal noise-free source.
+Biphoton sources have three important figures of merit: pairing probability, spectral brightness (SB), and signal-to-background ratio (SBR).
+The pairing probability $P$, a less commonly measured figure of merit, quantifies the likelihood of correlated single photons being in the heralding and heralded channels.
+And it is defined as

+where $h_s$ and $h_p$ represent the probability of detecting the heralded photon given that its partner photon is used as the herald, $R_b$ is the biphoton generation rate, and $R_s$ (or $R_p$) is the photon rate in the signal (or probe) detection channel.
+Note that we refer to the two photons in a biphoton pair as the signal and probe photons.
+In addition, a larger $P$ value indicates a smaller fraction of noise photons, which can be single photons due to uncorrelated emissions, correlatively emitted single photons that lose their counterparts in a medium, photons due to laser leakage, etc. When the $P$ value of a biphoton source approaches 1, the percentages of noise photons in the heralding and heralded channels approach 0, i.e., the source is very close to an ideal noise-free source.